 They can't find a job.

-Now imagine some of the things that they say about us.
+Now, imagine some of the things that they say about us.

 When asked, according to one survey, when asked which countries are the biggest threat to world peace, Europeans name the United States as often as, now get this, North Korea and Iran.

-And he says the title of that article is Europe's not working.
+And he says, the title of that article is Europe's Not Working.

-He says that nearly every top politician in Germany is on record giving a grave smug warning about the danger of letting American conditions seep into the German economy.
+He says that nearly every top politician in Germany is on record giving a grave, smug warning about the danger of letting American conditions seep into the German economy.

 Now, in that debate, American conditions is code for stiff competition, low taxes, minimal state intrusion, and limited duration of welfare payments.

-Now, you know, the the tragedy of all this is that there are many American elites that share Europe's anti-Americanism.
+Now, you know, the tragedy of all this is that there are many American elites that share Europe's anti-Americanism.

 They are also against the American conditions, and they want us to have Europe's high taxes, oppressive regulation of our economy, and socialized medicine.

-And they're particularly tuned to socialized medicine, you know, like Hillary care and and Kennedy's uh pushing socialized medicine for years, and by the way, folks, as a service to the listeners and to Americans in general, on my website I have a little story called Dead Meat.
+And by the way, folks, as a service to the listeners and to Americans in general, on my website, I have a little story called Dead Meat.

-And actually it's a documentary.
+And actually, it's a documentary.

-And matter of fact, the title of the piece is Should We Import Canada's Healthcare System, and it shows people who are dying.
+And matter of fact, the title of the piece is Should We Import Canada's Healthcare System.

 You just take your dog to the vet.

-As a matter of fact, maybe some Canadians are going to the vet for their MRIs.
+Matter of fact, maybe some Canadians are going to the vet for their MRIs.

-And also the Americans, the American elite, they want us to share Europe's will, uh a lack of will to protect themselves.
+And also the Americans, the American elite, they want us to share Europe's will, a lack of will to protect themselves.

-In the past, the Europeans were unwilling to protect themselves against Nazism and Communism.
+In the past, the Europeans were unwilling to protect themselves against Nazism and communism.

 And so we and our children might be faced with pulling Europe's chestnuts out of the fire again.